McCartan Mooney of Beaumont, Blackrock

 Cathedral.
 He played cricket for the Gentlemen of Ireland and Dublin University.

-He was admitted solicitor in 1881.
-He was a JP.
+He was admitted Kings Inns in 1881.
 He married Margaret McCartan on

 10 Nov 1886 at Riverstown, Mullingar.
 Gretta was the daughter of Captain Patrick